 Not Sure What Sensory Overload Is Like?
 This Dizzying Video Captures It

 Usually, when we run into crying, shouting children in the middle of a shopping center, we stare at them for a moment before shrugging and thinking of them as naughty or disobedient, probably just complaining because their parents didn’t buy them candy or toys.
+It’s so easy to assume that children are just being brats, but so many of them who have autism spectrum disorder are actually going through a very stressful situation that the rest of the world doesn’t fully comprehend.

 Could you stand the impact of repeated flashes, disturbing images, and jumbled conversation all around you as it goes from mildly distracting to somewhat unsettling to positively overwhelming?
 Probably not, and neither can many of these children.